jkosciessa/datalad_cat_test/readme.md

 When there are multiple datasets that should be jointly captured within a catalog, it makes sense to encapsulate them within a subdataset.
 If subdatasets are nested, it helps catalog creation to have the relevant subdatasets available on the same version.
 Once the superdataset has been created, we can add metadata for the superdataset ([template](https://github.com/mslw/AIDAqc-dataset/blob/main/.studyminimeta.yaml)), which we will opt to ultimately render at the main page of the catalog.

+The superdataset associated with this example catalog can be found [here](https://github.com/jkosciessa/eegmp).

 ### 1. Extracting metadata using datalad metadata extention

 The metadata in the .txt file usually can come from two levels, the (1) dataset level, (2) file level.
 There are moreover additional extractors, such as for structured BIDS data (see next section).